dotincorp/dotpad-application/Dot Book/README.md

 ## Directory
 ```
-├── Dot Book Reader
+├── Dot Book Editor
-└── Dot Book Editor
+└── Dot Book Reader
 ```

 ## Purpose
 - Dot Book was created to assist visually impaired individuals in easily accessing various types of documents.
-- It allows users to listen to the contents of documents in audio format and also output them through a Braille display (multi-line Braille terminal).
+- Dot Book allows users to listen to the contents of documents in audio format and also output them through a Braille display (multi-line Braille terminal).
 - Dot Book offers multi-line output capabilities through a Braille display, making it a potential replacement for Braille books.

 ## Key Features